 - Watch the How To Start A Startup series from Stanford/Y-Combinator.

-- For a non Sillicon Valley perspective on how to start a business, read the Bootstrappers Bible or the 7 day startup.
+- For a non Sillicon Valley perspective on how to start a business, read the Bootstrappers Bible.

 - Check out Foundr magazine